Graza83/sample/vitruvius.md

 # Transactions
 In order to fulfil the requirements of the business service, our has to perform interaction with multiple other services.
-The following shows how my example service interacts with the other services defined in this  document.
+The following shows how my example service interacts with the other services defined.
 %%%sequence
 MyService->PeopleLookUpService: Find Person
 Note right of PeopleLookUpService: PeopleLookUpService performs a look up